zuri-lang/zurilang.org/src/standard/os.md

 #### join\_paths(...)

-Concatenates the given paths together into a format that is valied on the current operating system.
+Concatenates the given paths together into a format that is valid on the current operating system.

 Example,